noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - End User Documentation.md

             -   Cruise Legs:
                 -   **Note: this region is only visible if the Edit icon was clicked on the Cruise List page or if the record was just created using the "Create" button
                 -   The user can create a new cruise leg associated with the selected Cruise record by clicking the "Create" button on the Cruise Legs section
-                -   The user can view or edit a given cruise leg by clicking the Edit icon for a given cruise leg which will forward them to the View/Edit Cruise Leg page with the corresponding cruise leg selected
+                -   The user can view or edit a given cruise leg by clicking the Edit icon on a given cruise leg's table row which will forward them to the View/Edit Cruise Leg page with the corresponding cruise leg selected
-                -   Authorized users can copy the values from an existing cruise leg by clicking the Copy icon for the given leg which will forward them to the View/Edit Cruise Leg page with the corresponding cruise leg's values in the form so they can be modified appropriately and saved.
+                -   Authorized users can copy the values from an existing cruise leg by clicking the Copy icon on a given leg's table row will forward them to the View/Edit Cruise Leg page with the corresponding cruise leg's values in the form so they can be modified appropriately and saved.
+This functionality was intended to streamline data entry by allowing a similar existing cruise leg's values to be copied and modified instead of defining each value manually.
                     -   **Note: the new cruise leg record is not saved until the "Create" or "Create Another" button is clicked and successfully processed.
             -   QC Validation Issues:
                 -   **Note: this region is only visible if the Edit icon was clicked on the Cruise List page or if the record was just created using the "Create" button